Gnome: Paracelsus

 Paracelsus uses Gnomi as a synonym of Pygmæi and classifies them as earth elementals.
 He describes them as two spans tall.
 (Note: If 1 span is taken to be 9 inches, 2 spans equal 1.5 feet.
 Cf. below where Agricola gives 3 dodrans (equal to 3 spans, i.e., 2.25 feet).)
 They are able to move through solid earth, as easily as humans move through air, and hence described as being like a "spirit".
 However the elementals eat, drink and talk (like humans), distinguishing them from spirits.
 (Note: Them being "taciturn" according to C. S. Lewis appears to be a misattribution, for Paracelsus states: "The mountain manikins [gnomes] are endowed with speech like the nymphs [undines, water], and the vulcans [salamanders, fire] speak nothing, yet they can speak but roughly and rarely".
 Hartmann also seems to misstate the "spirits of the woods" as saying nothing, since this answers to "sylvestres" of the forests, given as an alternate name sylphs, or air spirits.)

 According to Paracelsus's views, the so-called dwarf (Zwerg, Zwerglein) is merely monstra (deformities) of the earth spirit gnome.
 (Note: Sigerist's translation: "The giants come from the forest people and the dwarfs from the earth manikins.
 They are monstra like the sirens from the nymphs.
 Thus these beings are born".
 The Latin term "monstra" is used as is in the 1567 German edition also.
 However, this is not "monster" in the common modern sense, and explained as the "misbegotten" (Mißgeburten) in one reference handbook in its entry on "Paracelsus".)

 Note that Paracelsus also frequently resorts to circumlocutions like "mountain people" (Bergleute) or "mountain manikins" ("Bergmänlein" [sic]) to denote the gnomi in the German edition (1567).

 Precursors

 There was a belief in early modern Germany about beings that lurked in the mines, known as Bergmännlein (var.
 Bergmännlin, Bergmänngen), equatable to what Paracelsus called "gnomes".
-Paracelsus's contemporary, Georgius Agricola, being a supervisor of mines, collected his well-versed knowledge of this mythical being in his monograph, De amantibus subterraneis (recté De animatibus subterraneis, 1549).
+Paracelsus's contemporary, Georgius Agricola, being a supervisor of mines, collected his well-versed knowledge of this mythical being in his monograph, De amantibus subterraneis (recté De animantibus subterraneis, 1549).
 The (corrected) title suggests the subject to be "subterranean animate beings".
 It was regarded as a treatise on the "Mountain spirit" (Berggeist by the Brothers Grimm, in Deutsche Sagen.
-(Note: Grimms, DW; cf. Deutsches Wörterbuch "kobel".)
+(Note: Grimms, DW; cf. Deutsches Wörterbuch "kobel".))